 Course Number 101 Credit 1.0

-Course Fee TBD Length of Course Year
+Course Fee TBA Length of Course Year

 Grade 9 Prerequisites Recommendation

 Description: In the advanced section a more demanding reading program pertaining to supplemental books is undertaken.
-Like English 9, language, composition, and vocabulary is stressed.
+Like English 9, reading comprehension as well as understanding and applying subject-specific vocabulary are stressed.
+This rigorous academic course includes the study of fiction and nonfiction and the composition of narrative, analytical, and research writing, following MLA standards for formatting.
 Recommendation is needed from the eighth grade ELA teacher to be placed in this course.
-This is a rigorous academic course that includes a formal research paper.
 This course is weighted .5 quality points in the GPA.

-English 10

 Course Number 102 Credit 1.0

-Course Fee TBD Length of Course Year
+Course Fee TBA Length of Course Year

 Grade 10 Prerequisites English 9

 Description: Basic curriculum including grammar, composition, language, and literature are covered in this course.
-Students will read works of American authors and write responses t that literature.
-Vocabulary is given special emphasis.
-Communication skills needed by the student are enhanced and composition skills are expanded into understanding and writing the essay.
+Students will read works of American authors and write responses to that literature.
+Vocabulary acquisition is given special emphasis.
+Student communication and composition skills are enhanced in order to articulate understanding and writing the essays.

 Advanced English 10

 Course Number 103 Credit 1.0

-Course Fee TBD Length of Course Year
+Course Fee TBA Length of Course Year

 Grade 10 Prerequisites Recommendation

-Description: Basic curriculum components including grammar, composition, language, and literature are covered in these courses.
+Description: Basic curriculum including grammar, composition, language, and literature are covered in this course.
 Students will read works of American authors and write responses to that literature.
-Vocabulary is given special emphasis.
+Vocabulary acquisition is given special emphasis.
+Student communication and composition skills are enhanced in order to articulate understanding and writing the essays.
 In the advanced program, topics are covered in depth and supplemental reading will be undertaken.
 This course is weighted .5 quality points in the GPA.

-English 11

 Course Number 105 Credit 1.0

-Course Fee TBD Length of Course Year
+Course Fee TBA Length of Course Year

 Grade 11 Prerequisites English 10

-Description: Composition will develop basic writing skills in narration, description, and explanation.
-Writing assignments will be expository, analytical, and narrative.
-A formal paper is a course requirement.
+Description: Research and writing will be a focus of this course.
+Writing assignments will not only build on basic writing skills but will focus on the following styles: expository, analytical, and narrative.
+A formal research paper is a course requirement.
 Students will read works from a variety of authors and write responses to that literature.
 Vocabulary acquisition will be emphasized.